Therapy for Professional Stress

 • Constant pressure to perform or stay ahead

-• Difficulty resting even when you have time off
+• Difficulty resting or relaxing even when time off is available

 • Feeling responsible for outcomes that are not fully in your control